msalemor/app-service-environment-deployment/README.md

 ## About the yaml pipeline

-- Build and publish the .Net Core app
+- Builds and publishs the .Net Core app
-- Save the artifacts
+- Saves the artifacts
-- This pipeline will the deploy the code from the artifact location to a dev/test ASE
+- Deploys the code from the artifact location to a dev/test ASE
-- Then, upon approval, it will swap dev with test
+- Upon approval, swaos dev with test slots
-- Then, upon approval, will deploy the code to the production ASE from the artificate location
+- Upon approval, deploys the code to the production ASE from the artificate location

 ### Deploy to Dev